Exclusive: Tesla's board seeking more information on Musk's financing plan - sources

-(Reuters) - Tesla Inc’s (TSLA.O) board of directors is seeking more information from CEO Elon Musk about the finance for his plan to take the U.S. electric car maker private, according to people familiar with the matter.
+(Reuters) - Tesla Inc’s (TSLA.O) board of directors is seeking more information from CEO Elon Musk about how his plan to take the U.S. electric car maker private for $72 billion will be financed, according to people familiar with the matter.

+The board’s request for more details adds to the scrutiny that Musk’s proposal is facing from investors and regulators.

+The U.S. Securities and Exchange Commission has already contacted Tesla to ask about Musk’s assertion on Twitter that funding for his proposed deal was “secured”, the Wall Street Journal first reported on Wednesday.

-While Tesla’s board has held multiple discussions about the proposal, it has not yet received a detailed financing plan from Musk and specific information on who will provide the funding, one of the sources said.
+While Tesla’s board has held multiple discussions about the proposal, it has not yet received a detailed financing plan from Musk, nor specific information on who will provide the funding, one of the sources said.

 The board expects to make a decision on whether to launch a formal review of Musk’s proposal in the coming days, and is speaking to investment bankers about hiring financial advisers to assist it in its review in such scenario, the sources said.